What’s the purpose of Solar Panels?

-Keep in mind: When driving or plugged into a 110 volt hook-up or running generator, your solar panel is not charging the battery.
+When driving or plugged into a 110-volt hook-up or running generator, your solar panels are not charging the batteries.
 However, your van’s alternator or power converter/battery charger is.
-The panels are for recharging when you do not have a 110 volt hook-up or generator.
+The panels are for recharging when you do not have a 110-volt hook-up or generator.
 In shade, panels are not producing much power, if any.

 — David and Julia Olsen

 12 Volt / 30 Amp Solar Controller / Regulator suits Gel, AGM, Conventional lead-acid and Calcium Batteries.

 It contains a built in regulator to prevent your battery from being overcharged.
 (Overcharging occurs when the charge voltage is unregulated.
 This can result in premature battery failure.)

 The controller will stop charging when the battery is full and will automatically start charging the battery as required.

 Protects your battery from discharge at night.
 Under low light or no light conditions the solar panel voltage could be less than the battery voltage.
 The unit contains a special circuit which prevents current flowing back from the battery and into the solar panel.